 The Point Detail Raw Shot Values screen displays measurement and description data assigned to each individual data point in an open survey.
 Data points may be reviewed, deleted, re-shot, and/or edited from this screen.

 To access the Raw Shot Values screen:

-- 1. Tap the Menu button on the Data Collection screen (Figure 56A). - 2.
-Select Point Detail from the drop-down list (Figure 56B).
-For devices with finer resolutions, tap the Point Detail icon located at the top of the screen. - 3.
-The Point Detail Raw Shot Values screen displays (Figure 56C).
-Point Detail includes modular functionality, which means that the XY(Z) and Shot Table screens are displayed by swiping to the left.
+- 1. Tap the Menu button in the Data Collection screen and select Point Detail from the drop-down list (Figure 58A). - 2.
+The Point Detail Raw Shot Values screen displays (Figure 58B).
+To transition to the XYZ Values or Shot Table screens, tap the menu bar across the top of the screen.